organisciak/dissertation/document/3_apriori.md

 #### Basic interface

-The basic interface will look like a typical task, following conventions seen in Mechanical Turk usage.
+The basic interface will resemble an archetypal task, following conventions seen in Mechanical Turk usage.
 It will show workers an tasks with a goal, description, and ten items to perform actions on.
 The goal of the interface will be to "identify the topic of a tweet."
 For each item, a multiple-choice question will be posed, with the proper noun phrases provided as options, as well as a free-text "Other" category and an "unknown" option.
 The description will explain what a "topic" is, and make clear the difference between a topic and simply a mention.
 An example will be included with the description, but as a pop up window behind a "See Example" link that needs to be clicked.
 This is done to conform to the convention that instructions should not be too long, in order not to push the actual action items 'below the fold'.
-Amazon's own advice for designing good tasks (TODO cite) states that the task should not require scrolling to start.
+Amazon's own advice for designing good tasks (TODO cite) states that the task should not require scrolling to start. <!-- TODO xxx pixels by default -->

 TODO